mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 # Introduction

-{{RFC7030}} defines the Enrollment over Secure Transport, or EST protocol.
+Enrollment over Secure Transport (EST) is defined in {{RFC7030}}.

-This specification defines a number of HTTP end points for certificate enrollment and management.
+The EST specification defines a number of HTTP end points for certificate enrollment and management.
 The details of the transaction were defined in terms of MIME headers as defined in {{RFC2045}}, rather than in terms of the HTTP protocol as defined in {{RFC2616}} and {{RFC7230}}.